Grammy Award milestones: Youngest artist to win Song of the Year

 Lorde became the youngest Song of the Year winner in 2014.

 At 17 years of age, Lorde became the youngest artist to win Song of the Year when she won for "Royals" in 2014.

 Youngest artist to win Best New Artist

 At 14 years of age, LeAnn Rimes became the youngest Best New Artist winner when she won in 1997.

+Youngest artist to win Best Latin Jazz Album

+At 18 years of age, Joey Calveiro became the youngest Best Latin Jazz Album winner when he won in 2026.